philbir/magic-media/README.md

 ### Install using docker-compose

 - TODO: Provider docker-compose sample an manual
-- TODO: Install on a Paspberry py
+- TODO: Install on a Raspberry py
-- TODO: Install on a Synolofy NAS
+- TODO: Install on a Synology NAS

 ## Open source